RafSet047/FimeHacks/admin-panel/README.md

 ### Prerequisites

-To get started with TailAdmin, ensure you have the following prerequisites installed and set up:
+To get started with Cerebryx, ensure you have the following prerequisites installed and set up:

 - Node.js 18.x or later (recommended to use Node.js 20.x or later)